The Lord Mayor of London Scholarships for Academic Excellence

 Where a combination of BTEC (QCF) Diploma, BTEC (QCF) Subsidiary Diploma and A levels are presented, the best three results will be taken.

 Applicants with the full Cambridge PreU (2-3 Principal Subjects plus Global Perspectives and/or Short Course) will be considered on an individual basis.

 Please note this grid does not include the full information for Computer Science programmes.
 Please see the 'Value of the scholarship' tab for more information.

 The following terms and conditions are relating to 2018 entry only.

 - Students must be undertaking a full time course at City on 1st December 2018 to be eligible to receive The Lord Mayor of London Scholarship of Academic Excellence.

 - Students must be new entrants to Higher Education i.e. have not previously studied all or any part of an Undergraduate degree either in the UK or elsewhere.

 - Students must choose City, University of London as their Firm choice through UCAS at initial decision stage or Be placed through Clearing at City, University of London.

-- Only students paying tuition fees of £9,435 per academic year are eligible for an award.
+- Only students paying the full UK/EU tuition fee, as set by the UK government, are eligible for an award.